Deep-dives on Self Improvement for solopreneurs

 32. The satisfaction of truly changing a client’s business in just one call.
 The true value that comes from deep knowledge, hard-earned.

-33. On my evening walk, the pets trail me like little ducklings
+33. On my evening walk, all the pets trail me like little ducklings

 34. Quiet alone time in the office with classical music and a good book